 Ergothioneine.
 We sell Ergothioneine to selected customers as a compound used in the cosmetics industry.
 Sales of Ergothioneine were \$87,000 in 2004 and \$333,000 in 2003.
-Sales during 2003 were principally to one customer who did not purchase in similar quantities in 2004 due to changes in ingredients and promotions frequently experienced in the cosmetic industry.
+Sales during 2003 were principally to one customer in the cosmetics industry in connection with such customer's marketing campaign of a formulation of cosmetics which included, among other things, Ergothioneine.
+This customer did not purchase in similar quantities in 2004, or in the first quarter of 2005.
+Although we are not aware of the outcome of the marketing effort concerning the formulation of cosmetics including Ergothioneine, we have not received additional orders from that particular customer or received any indication that additional orders are expected, and we can give no assurances that sales of Ergothioneine to this customer or other cosmetics industry customers will resume.